omsf/omsf.github.io/content/about/mission.md

 * Foster the growth of sustainable communities dedicated to research software development.
 * Bridge industry and academia to facilitate collaboration, building a hub of experts in molecular sciences.

 We stand for the creation, iteration, and proliferation of high quality open molecular software.
-Welcome!
+Welcome to OMSF!

 ## Our Goals